evolutionsoftswiss/alpha-zero-learning/README.md

 ## Introduction
 There are already several alpha[Go] zero related projects on github in python and also c++.
 The Java implementation here could help to reuse your existing Java game logics with alpha zero reinforcement learning.
-It may also be a simpler approach to alpha zero for people more familiar with Java than python, like me.
+It may also be a simpler approach to alpha zero for people more familiar with Java than python.

 ### Alpha[Go] Zero algorithm
 During almost 20 years after IBM DeepBlue defeated Kasparov 1997 in chess, 19x19 Go was still a game where computers were far from human strength level of play.
 It changed definitely after AlphaGo vs. Lee Sedol, the Google Deepmind Challenge Match.
 Alpha Go has beaten the worlds best Go Player in 5 Games 4:1.
 There is a very interesting Movie on Youtube around the event: [AlphaGo - The Movie](https://www.youtube.com/watch?v=WXuK6gekU1Y).
 Beside the DeepMind efforts it also gives an insight about the ideology and philosophy of the Go Game in asian countries.